-This paper argues that carbon dioxide (CO2) fertilization1 may help illuminate the puzzling conclusion of Jorgenson and Gollop (1992): why did productivity growth explain over 80% of agriculture's postwar growth but less than 15% in the non-farm economy?
-During this time, atmospheric CO2 was steadily increasing alongside steadily increasing crop yields, as shown in Figure 1.
+This paper argues that carbon dioxide (CO_2) fertilization1 may help illuminate the puzzling conclusion of Jorgenson and Gollop (1992): why did productivity growth explain over 80% of agriculture's postwar growth but less than 15% in the non-farm economy?
+During this time, both atmospheric CO2 and crop yields were steadily increasing as shown in Figure 1.
 The physiological response of plants to CO2 is well-known: CO2 drives photosynthesis and has long been used as a greenhouse input to boost yields.
 Increasing CO2 has driven global greening: over the last 40 years, half of the world's vegetated area has undergone greening2, of which 70% is attributed to elevated CO2 (Zhu et al. 2016).